-R. TRIBAL CULTURAL RESOURCES IMPACT WOULD THE PROJECT: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscathat is geographically defined in terms of the size and scope the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: of i.
-Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or \boxtimes ii.
+R. TRIBAL CULTURAL RESOURCES IMPACT WOULD THE PROJECT: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Cause a substantial adverse change in the sign tribal cultural resource, defined in Public Resource, section 21074 as either a site, feature, place, of that is geographically defined in terms of the sit the landscape, sacred place, or object with cult California Native American tribe, and that is: urces Code ultural landscape ze and scope of i.
+Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k), or ii.
 A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe.